 My role as a supervisor was to go through the solutions to the weekly problem sets with the students in groups of 2-3.

 Fluids are ubiquitous in the Universe on all scales.
 As well as obvious fluids (e.g. the gas that is in stars or clouds in the interstellar medium) a variety of other systems are amenable to a fluid dynamical description - including the dust that makes up the rings of Saturn and even the orbits of stars in the galactic potential.
 Although some of the techniques of conventional (terrestrial) fluid dynamics are relevant to astrophysical fluids, there are some important differences: astronomical objects are often self-gravitating or else may be accelerated by powerful gravitational fields to highly supersonic velocities.
 In the latter case, the flows are highly compressible and strong shock fronts are often observed (for example, the spiral shocks that are so prominent in the gas of galaxies like the Milky Way).

 In this course, we consider a wide range of topical issues in astronomy, such as the propagation of supernova shock waves through the interstellar medium, the internal structure of stars and the variety of instabilities that affect interstellar/intergalactic gas.
 These include, perhaps most importantly, the Jeans instability whose action is responsible for the formation of every star and galaxy in the Universe.
 We also deal with exotic astronomical environments, such as the orbiting discs of gas which feed black holes.

-Image credit: Me, Merton College, Oxford - rear of Fellows quad
+Image credit: Alan Jackson, Merton College, Oxford - rear of Fellows quad